Variants

 In this tutorial we will continue with the result of the workspace tutorial so we can test it against multiple Python versions.

-As a reminder, we ended up with a top-level pixi.toml
+As a reminder, we ended up with a top-level pixi.toml containing the workspace and the Python package python_rich.

-Our workspace then depended on rich_example
+Our workspace then depended on python_rich and cpp_math.

 The file tree looks like this: